-- 1. The equilibrium business model chosen by the RA is: - Issuer pays, if: - The fraction (ω) of socially responsible investors is large enough. - The firm is expected to be relatively green. - Investors pay, if: - The fraction (ω) of socially responsible investors is small enough. - The firm is expected to be relatively brown.
+1. In equilibrium the RA's business model is:

+Issuer pays, if:

+- The fraction (ω) of socially responsible investors is large enough. - ▶ The firm's expected emission $(\overline{e})$ are relatively low. - Investors pay, if: - The fraction (ω) of socially responsible investors is small enough. - The firm's expected emission $(\overline{e})$ are relatively high.